The Alexandrian

 There’s no “right” answer here, but what’s right for you will generally be pretty intuitive.

-My recommendation is that the GM should set a relatively low threshold of “that’s enough specificity to make a ruling”.
+My recommendation is that the GM should set a relatively low threshold of “that’s enough specificity to make a ruling.”
 If the players want to give you more specificity than that – if there are more detailed choices that they feel are meaningful to the situation or to their character – then they’re free to make those choices.

 So if the PCs encounter a chest in the dungeon, their typical response might be, “I search it for traps.”
 And the GM can say, “Okay, that’s enough specificity.
 Roll a Search check.”
-But later on there might be another chest that they’re feeling particularly paranoid about, and so they say, “I’m going to start very carefully checking the floor around and under the chest for pressure plates.” or “I’m doing a thorough visual inspection of the chest before I even touch it.”
+But later on there might be another chest that they’re feeling particularly paranoid about, and so they say, “I’m going to start very carefully checking the floor around and under the chest for pressure plates” or “I’m doing a thorough visual inspection of the chest before I even touch it.”
 And the GM can respond to that by incorporating those additional details into their ruling.
 (Player expertise trumps character expertise.)

-The reason this works is because the players can be assumed to provide the amount of detail that they are currently interested in.
+The reason this works is because the players can be assumed to provide the amount of detail that they’re currently interested in.
 And as long as that amount of detail is enough for the GM to feel like they can make a ruling, the result is automatically calibrated to whatever the table collectively feels is appropriate in that specific moment.
 (Later, in some other moment, their preference may be different.
 But that moment will also auto-calibrate itself without you needing to really think about it.)

 INITIATION